microsoft/pxt/docs/blog/arcade/valentine-update-2022.md

 ![Workspace search](/static/blog/arcade/valentine-update-2022/workspace-search.gif)

 While we’re talking about navigating the workspace, just a reminder of a cool feature we shipped a while ago that allows you to navigate to your function definitions.
-This is useful in large programs with lots of function calls – simply right-click on your function call and select “Go To Definition” to navigate to the associated function definition.
+This is useful in large programs with lots of function calls – simply right-click on your function call and select "Go To Definition" to navigate to the associated function definition.

 ![Go To Definition](/static/blog/arcade/valentine-update-2022/go-to-definition.gif)

 ## Skillmap Accessibility Improvements